DamianoP/AdaptiveMethods/README.md

 <br/><br/>
 PhaseFour explains how to get a model to use with machine learning techniques
 <br/><br/>
-PhaseFour explains how to get the results of the analysis and contains some experiments carried out by me
+PhaseFive explains how to get the results of the analysis and contains some experiments carried out by me

 <br/><br/>